jupyterhub/jupyterhub/docs/source/reference/rest.md

 ```

 The same API token can also authorize access to the [Jupyter Notebook REST API][]
-provided by notebook servers managed by JupyterHub if it has the necessary `access:users:servers` scope:
+provided by notebook servers managed by JupyterHub if it has the necessary `access:users:servers` scope.

 (api-pagination)=